Mapping Auto-context Decision Forests to Deep ConvNets for Semantic Segmentation: Abstract

 \section{Abstract}

 We consider the task of pixel-wise semantic segmentation given a small set of labeled training images.
-Among two of the most popular techniques to address this task are Random Forests (RF) and Neural Networks (NN).
-The main contribution of this work is to explore the relationship between two special forms of these techniques: stacked RFs and deep Convolutional Neural Networks (CNN).
-We show that there exists a mapping from stacked RF to deep CNN, and an approximate mapping back.
-This insight gives two major practical benefits: Firstly, deep CNNs can be intelligently constructed and initialized, which is crucial when dealing with a limited amount of training data.
-Secondly, it can be utilized to create a new stacked RF with improved performance.
-Furthermore, this mapping yields a new CNN architecture, that is well suited for pixel-wise semantic labeling.
-We experimentally verify these practical benefits for two different application scenarios in computer vision and biology, where the layout of parts is important: Kinect-based body part labeling from depth images, and somite segmentation in microscopy images of developing zebrafish.
+Among two of the most popular techniques to address this task are Decision Forests (DF) and Neural Networks (NN).
+In this work, we explore the relationship between two special forms of these techniques: stacked DFs (namely Auto-context) and deep Convolutional Neural Networks (ConvNet).
+Our main contribution is to show that Auto-context can be mapped to a deep ConvNet with novel architecture, and thereby trained end-to-end.
+This mapping can be used as an initialization of a deep ConvNet, enabling training even in the face of very limited amounts of training data.
+We also demonstrate an approximate mapping back from the refined ConvNet to a second stacked DF, with improved performance over the original.
+We experimentally verify that these mappings outperform stacked DFs for two different applications in computer vision and biology: Kinect-based body part labeling from depth images, and somite segmentation in microscopy images of developing zebrafish.
+Finally, we revisit the core mapping from a Decision Tree (DT) to a NN, and show that it is also possible to map a fuzzy DT, with sigmoidal split decisions, to a NN.
+This addresses multiple limitations of the previous mapping, and yields new insights into the popular Rectified Linear Unit (ReLU), and more recently proposed concatenated ReLU (CReLU), activation functions. \blfootnote{$^*$ Shared first authors} \keywords{Pre-training \and Sparse Convolutional Kernel \and Fuzzy Decision Tree \and Concatenated Rectified Linear Unit}